Kobe Paras

-Kobe Lorenzo Forster Paras (born September 19, 1997) is a Filipino professional basketball player who last played for Altiri Chiba of the B2 League.
+Kobe Lorenzo Forster Paras (born September 19, 1997) is a Filipino former professional basketball player.
 Listed at 6 ft 6 in and 200 lbs, he plays the small forward position.
 He has been a member of the Philippine national team and the national 3x3 team.

 Paras committed to play in the United States at the University of California, Los Angeles, but withdrew after the university's admissions department determined he did not meet their academic requirements.
 Instead, he played his freshman year for the Creighton University in 2016–17 before transferring to Cal State Northridge where he redshirted.
 However, he left Cal State Northridge to play college basketball for the UP Fighting Maroons of the University Athletic Association of the Philippines (UAAP).
 He is the son of Philippine Basketball Association (PBA) legend Benjie Paras.

 High school career

 Paras entered Cathedral High School in Los Angeles in the middle of the 2013–14 school year where he played for the school's basketball team, the Phantoms.
 Prior to entering Cathedral, Paras attended La Salle Greenhills in Mandaluyong where he also played for the institution's basketball team.
 However, Paras decided against playing for the Phantoms for the 2015–16 school year.
 He would have only been eligible to play for the Phantoms until the first semester due to an eight semester limit.
 The eligibility limitation was due to the difference between academic years in the Philippines and the United States.
 He instead decided to play for Middlebrooks Academy prep team for his final year in high school while continuing to attend Cathedral.
 Middlebrooks is not regulated by California Interscholastic Federation (CIF) regulation, which allowed Paras to avoid the conflict between school years.

 Paras prepped at Cathedral in Los Angeles, CA before playing his senior year at Middlebrooks Academy.
 In high school, he was an honor roll student, a member of the National Honor Society, a Star Scholar Honoree and a summa cum laude graduate.
 At Cathedral, he averaged 15.0 points, 4.3 rebounds and 2.5 steals as a junior and was an All-State nominee, First Team All-Del Rey League and ranked the 24th-best player in California by CalHiSports.
 Helped lead Cathedral to the Regional Championship game (State Final 4) and the team finished ranked No. 9 in the state and No. 1 in Division 3A of the California Interscholastic Federation (CIF).
 In 2015–16, Paras played his senior campaign with Middlebrooks Academy where he earned a McDonald's All-American Game nomination and the PEC-6 Conference MVP Award and helped lead Middlebrooks to the regular season PEC-6 Conference championship.
 He participated in several elite basketball showcases, including Adidas Nations and the Adidas All-American Camp.
 Also played travel basketball with Compton Magic on the Adidas grassroots circuit and was selected to the Adidas All-American Camp and the international elite showcase Adidas Nations.